 At a Glance

-CCR filed a petition Louisiana state court to seeking the release of records relating to the St. Charles Sheriff's travel and communications regarding TigerSwan LLC and Energy Transfer Partners.
-The petition was necessary after CCR recieved only minimal records from an earlier public records request.
+The Center for Constitutional Rights filed a petition in Louisiana state court seeking the release of records relating to the St. Charles Sheriff's travel and communications regarding TigerSwan LLC and Energy Transfer Partners.
+The petition was necessary after the Center for Constitutional Rights received only minimal records from an earlier public records request.

-In 2016, Sheriff Greg Champagne, then also serving as President of the National Sheriffs’ Association (NSA), traveled to North Dakota to observe the law enforcement response to protests against the DAPL.
-Sheriff Champagne also dispatched SCPSO employees to travel—to the tune of nearly $36,000— to North Dakota to support the production of a pro-law enforcement video series called “Know the Truth”.
+In 2016, Champagne, then also serving as President of the NSA, traveled to North Dakota to observe the law enforcement response to protests against the DAPL.
+Champagne also dispatched SCPSO employees to travel—to the tune of nearly $36,000— to North Dakota to support the production of a pro-law enforcement video series called “Know the Truth.”

 Click here for other cases related to the Bayou Bridge Pipeline.